-7 I have discussed the normative aspects of external governance elsewhere at greater length (Schmelzle 2010, 2011)
+7 I have discussed the normative aspects of external governance elsewhere at greater length (Schmelzle 2011, 2012).

-(3.)
-The third condition "transparency" states, that in order to transmit effective rule into increased legitimacy, the addressees have to be in a position to identify the governance actors responsible and to connect positive results of governance with them.
-It is a familiar phenomenon from domestic politics that the more complex a problem is the harder it gets to claim credit or assign blame to certain actors.
-A lack of this kind of transparency is arguably responsible for the legitimacy problems of the European Union, and, so will I argue in the next section, one possible problem for governance in areas of limited statehood as well.
+- (2.)
+The condition of "shared social goals" indicates that the effectiveness of a governance regime will only increase its legitimacy if the rulers and the ruled share the same goals.
+To make use of an example from section two, the effectiveness of a secret police force will only increase the legitimacy of the regime if the majority of the population finds it a worthwhile endeavor for a state to spy on and intimidate its citizens.
+This condition is especially problematic because it implies that effectiveness-based legitimacy beliefs are less content-independent than intrinsic legitimacy beliefs.
+People who hold that political authorities are only instrumentally justified will only consider them legitimate if they share the same substantial ends.
+As noted above, under conditions of modern, pluralistic societies, substantial convergence on the ends of governance becomes increasingly rare, beyond basic notions of security, liberty and welfare (Shue 1980).
+This is especially true for liberal societies, where people are free to develop diverse moral outlooks and ideas of the common good (Rawls 1993).
+If this line of reasoning is correct, conditions (1.) and (2.) together considerably curtail the policy domain for which effectiveness can contribute to legitimacy. - (3.)
+The third condition, "transparency," states that in order to transform effective rule into increased legitimacy, the addressees have to be in a position to identify the governance actors responsible and to connect positive results of governance with them.
+It is a familiar phenomenon from domestic politics that the more complex a problem is, the harder it gets to claim credit or assign blame to certain actors.
+A lack of this kind of transparency is arguably responsible for the legitimacy problems of the European Union, and, as I will argue in the next section, one possible problem for governance in areas of limited statehood as well.
 Under conditions of a multitude of governance actors, it becomes increasingly hard to identify the actors responsible for certain results and to grant them legitimacy accordingly.
-For governance actors it is therefore advisable to design their institutions in ways that make it as easy as possible to identify their unique contribution.
-However, given a certain degree of complexity, it becomes virtually impossible to evaluate the individual contributions of different governance actors.
+For governance actors, it is therefore advisable to design their institutions in ways that make it as easy as possible to identify their unique contribution.
+However, given a certain degree of complexity, it becomes virtually impossible to evaluate the individual contributions of different governance actors. - (4.)

-(4.)
 Finally the condition of "generalization" indicates that in order to make the causal pathway from effectiveness to legitimacy viable, the addressees of governance need to transform their positive experiences in terms of effectiveness with a certain governance actor into an attribute of that actor.
-In other words, they have to convert their specific support for some policy into general support of the actor responsible.8 Robert Putnam describes this process as the establishment of trust (Putnam 1993).
+In other words, they have to convert their specific support for some policy into general support of the actor responsible.8

-If we take these necessary conditions together we get this figure of the now rather complex virtuous circle model:
+Taking these necessary conditions together, we arrive at this figure of the now rather complex virtuous circle model:

-8 For specific vs. general support see David Easton (1965) and Robert Putnam (1993).
+8 For specific vs. general support see David Easton (1965).